ABOUT THIS COURSE

 - The 10% maths skills that will be examined; how to embed maths in psychology, cross-curricular support, descriptive statistics focus, analysing tables/graphs and typical exam questions measuring maths skills.

-- Psychological terminology and how to best deliver AO1/2/3 skills in Research Methods; whether to embed or teach stand-alone.
+- Psychological terminology and how to best deliver AO1/2/3 skills in Research Methods

-- How to motivate GCSE Psychology students to enjoy Research Methods; how to recreate studies, carry out their own independent practicals, the problem with ethics and sharing their research.
+- How to motivate GCSE Psychology students to enjoy Research Methods

-- How to teach AO1 and the range of psychological terminology in reference to the brain and neurons, with links to exam technique.
+- Approaches to teaching AO1 and the range of psychological terminology in reference to the brain and neurons, with links to exam technique.

-- How to teach AO2 and examples of go-to studies that demonstrate brain functioning and will inspire your students to what to know more along with specification studies broken down, with a focus on exam technique.
+- Approaches to teaching AO2 and examples of go-to studies that demonstrate brain functioning and will inspire your students to what to know more along with specification studies broken down, with a focus on exam technique.

-- How to teach AO3 and linking to issues, debates and approaches in psychology, with links to exam technique.
+- Approaches to teaching AO3 and linking to issues, debates and approaches in psychology, with links to exam technique.

-- How to teach neuropsychology in fun, creative, interactive and memorable ways.
+- Approaches to teaching neuropsychology in fun, creative, interactive and memorable ways.

-- Ways to teach mental health (psychological problems) in a sensitive way, what to avoid and what to discuss.
-Mental health statistics in school and how to support the school.
+- Approaches to teaching mental health (psychological problems) in a sensitive way, what to avoid and what to discuss.

 - How to deliver theories using AO1/2/3, how much do they need to know, how to avoid over-teaching and focusing on exam technique.